Recruitment Strategies: The Secret to Faster, Cheaper, and More Effective Hiring

 Your organisation can hit the rocks when you tolerate even one Poor Performer:

-• You incur an opportunity cost from someone not carrying their role properly.
-For entry-level and front-line positions the cost might seem low, but because there are often lots of such employees working closely with your customers, the cumulative cost can be massive.
-And Poor Performers in management and leadership roles can cause irreparable damage to a business.
+• You incur a lost opportunity cost: Resulting from an employee not carrying out their role correctly.
+The cost might seem relatively low for entry-level and front-line positions, but the cumulative cost can be massive if they work closely with your customers.
+Poor Performers in management and leadership roles can cause irreparable damage to a business.
+Additionally, you have less time to nurture Great Performers.

-• You have to manage Poor Performers, fixing the relationships they’ve broken and dealing with the inevitable disruption!
+• Poor performance causes disruption: You must manage Poor Performers, fix their broken relationships and deal with the inevitable disruption!

-• Your Great Performers may leave if they get fed up of being held back by Poor Performers.
-Often you’ll never realise until it’s too late.
+• Your Great Performers may leave: Particularly if they get fed up with being held back by Poor Performers.
+Often, you won’t realise until it’s too late.

-• Your organisation develops a reputation for having a high staff turnover, making it even harder to recruit Great Performers.
+• Damaged brand: Your organisation develops a reputation for having a high staff turnover and tolerating mediocrity, making it even harder to recruit Great Performers.

-• You have to do their job.
-This saps your energy and productivity, and puts pressure on you and your family.
+• Poor Performers become a burden: You have to do their job, which saps your energy and productivity and puts pressure on you and your family.

-• You still need to pay a Poor Performer!
+• Profits suffer: You still need to pay a Poor Performer!

 Advertise a Job